benjaminmposnick/OCamulator/INSTALL.md

 # Installing OCamulator
 - To install our software, simply run `make build`.
 - To delete any build files, run `make clean`.
 - To run the test suite, run `make test`.
-All 263 tests should pass (as of the end of the Beta sprint).
+All 591 tests should pass.
 - Most importantly, to use the command line application that runs our calculator, first install `ledit` using `brew install ledit` or `apt-get install ledit` and then run `make start`.